-Kong Ho utilizes his bicultural background as a teaching artist professionally trained in both Chinese and Western visual art to teach as visiting professor at the USC-SJTU Institute of Cultural and Creative Industry, Shanghai Jiao Tong University, China (2018).
-Prior to his teaching job in China, Ho taught at the University of Brunei Darussalam as associate professor of art and program leader of creative arts and communication, Brunei (2011-17), and University of Pittsburgh at Bradford as associate professor of art and interdisciplinary arts major program director (2001-11).
-Ho has received a Visiting Research Fellowship (2013); Fulbright U.S. Scholarship (2009-2010), taught mural painting at the National Academy of Art in Sofia, Bulgaria, for 5 months; VSA Arts Teaching Artist Fellowship (2008-09); Hong Kong Baptist University Fellowship (2006); Sasakawa Fellowship (2005); International VSA arts Festival Fellowship (2004); Faculty Diversity Fellowship (2003); Fellowship for Artistic Development (1999); and Yamagata International Visual Arts Institute Fellowship (1996).
-Always looking for new opportunities to inform the public of the educational and cultural value of mural art, he founded the Hong Kong Mural Society in 1997.
-Since then, he has designed and painted numerous school and community murals in the past 17 years.
+Kong Ho utilizes his bicultural background as a teaching artist and muralist professionally trained in both Chinese and Western visual art to teach and practice art.
+Currently, Ho is a full-time artist and muralist based in Pennsylvania.
+He earned a M.F.A. in painting and drawing at Texas Tech University in 1994.
+Since then, he taught as art professor and practicing artist at several universities, including USC-SJTU Institute of Cultural and Creative Industry, University of Southern California and Shanghai Jiao Tong University, University of Brunei Darussalam, University of Pittsburgh at Bradford, Hong Kong Baptist University, and University of Hong Kong.
+Ho has received several fellowships, including Visiting Research Fellowship; Fulbright U.S. Scholarship, taught mural painting at the National Academy of Art in Sofia, Bulgaria, for 5 months; VSA Arts Teaching Artist Fellowship; Hong Kong Baptist University Fellowship; Sasakawa Fellowship; International VSA arts Festival Fellowship; and Fellowship for Artistic Development.
+Always looking for new opportunities to inform the public of the educational and cultural value of community murals, he founded the Hong Kong Mural Society in 1997.
+After that, he has organized and painted numerous school and community murals in the past 23 years.